 The South West Heritage Trust has been awarded a grant of £18,861 by the National Manuscripts Conservation Trust to conserve the political correspondence of Henry Addington, Viscount Sidmouth, Prime Minister and Home Secretary between 1801 and 1822.
 FoDA are supporting the project by promising £2,000.

 The Agenda for the Spring meeting (28 April) is available here.
-Details on how to book will follow shortly.

 Details of the September 2017 AGM in Barnstaple are now online and places may be booked for that and the tour of barnstaple by John Allan, our president.
 Click on the 'Events' link on the left for all the papers.
 Also, the new newsletter is now online.